Certain microorganisms in the body cause infectious disease. Infectious diseases may or may not be communicable or in a contagious state.

 Students should be asked to wash their own minor wound areas with soap and water under staff guidance when practicable.
 If performed by staff, wound cleansing should be conducted in the following manner:

-A. Soap and water are recommended for washing wounds.
-Individual packets with cleansing solutions or saline can also be used;
+- Soap and water are recommended for washing wounds.

-C. Gloves and any cleansing materials will be discarded in a lined trash container that is disposed of daily according to WAC 296-823 – Occupational exposure to bloodborne pathogens and included in the most recent OSPI Infectious Disease Control Guide;
+- Gloves and any cleansing materials will be discarded in a lined trash container that is disposed of daily according to WAC 296-823 – Occupational exposure to bloodborne pathogens and included in the most recent OSPI’s Infectious Disease Control Guide for School Staff;

 Handling of Body Fluids

-A. Body fluids of all persons should be considered to contain potentially infectious agents (germs).
-Body fluids include blood, semen, vaginal secretions, drainage from scrapes and cuts, feces, urine, vomitus, saliva and respiratory secretions;
+- Body fluids of all persons should be considered to contain potentially infectious agents (germs).
+Body fluids include blood, drainage from scrapes and cuts, feces, urine, vomitus, saliva, respiratory secretions, semen and vaginal secretions;

-B. Gloves must be worn when direct hand contact with body fluids is anticipated (e.g., treating nosebleeds, bleeding abrasions), when handling clothes soiled by body fluids (e.g., urine and/or feces), when diapering children and when sanitizing space used for diapering.
-Hand washing is the most important intervention for preventing the spread of disease and must take place after gloves are removed and between care of multiple students;
+- Gloves must be worn when direct hand contact with body fluids is anticipated (e.g., treating nosebleeds, bleeding abrasions), when handling clothes soiled by body fluids (e.g., urine and/or feces), when diapering children and when cleaning and disinfecting space used for diapering.
+Hand washing is the most important intervention for preventing the spread of disease and must take place after gloves are removed and between care of students;

-C. Used gloves must be discarded in a secured lined trash container and disposed of daily according to WAC 296-823 – Bloodborne Pathogens and included in the most recent OSPI Infectious Disease Control Guide.
-Hands must then be washed thoroughly; and
+- Used gloves must be discarded in a secured lined trash container and disposed of daily according to WAC 296-823 – Bloodborne Pathogens and included in the most recent OSPI Infectious Disease Control Guide.
+Hands must then be washed thoroughly;

-On the disclosure that a student has been identified as having acquired Human Immunodeficiency Virus (HIV) or Acquired Immunodeficiency Syndrome (AIDS) or infectious Hepatitis, the superintendent, principal, parent/guardian, local health officer, school nurse and the student’s licensed healthcare provider will confer as necessary and determine the appropriate placement of the student.
 The student will be accommodated in a least restrictive manner, free of discrimination, without endangering the other students or staff.
-The student may only be excluded from school on the written concurrence of the public health officer and the student’s licensed healthcare provider, that remaining or returning to school would constitute a risk either to the student or to employees or other students.
+The student may only be excluded from school on the written concurrence of the local health officer and the student’s LHP, that remaining or returning to school would constitute a risk either to the student or to employees or other students.

 All discussions and records will be treated as confidential, consistent with RCW 70.24.105.

-Release of information regarding the testing, test result, diagnosis or treatment of a student for a sexually transmitted disease, HIV, drug, alcohol, mental health treatment, family planning or abortion may be made only as pursuant to an effective release and only to the degree permitted by the release.
+Release of information regarding the testing, test result, diagnosis or treatment of a student for a sexually transmitted disease, drug, alcohol, mental health treatment, family planning or abortion may be made only as pursuant to an effective release and only to the degree permitted by the release.
 To be effective, a release must be signed, dated, must specify to whom the release may be made and the time period for which the release is effective.
-Students fourteen and older must authorize disclosure regarding HIV, sexually transmitted diseases, or reproductive healthcare issues.
-Students thirteen and older must authorize disclosure regarding drug, alcohol or mental health treatment.
+Students 14 and older must authorize disclosure regarding, sexually transmitted diseases, or reproductive healthcare issues.
+Students 13 and older must authorize disclosure regarding drug, alcohol or mental health treatment.
 Students of any age must authorize disclosure regarding family planning or abortion.
 Parents/guardians must authorize disclosure pertaining to younger students.

 “This information has been disclosed to you from records whose confidentiality is protected by state law.
 State law prohibits you from making any further disclosure of it without the specific written consent of the person to whom it pertains, or as otherwise permitted by state law.
 A general authorization for the release of medical or other information is not sufficient for this purpose.”

-The district will ensure that newly hired school district employees receive the HIV/AIDS training regarding:
+The district will ensure that newly hired school district employees receive the bloodborne pathogens (BBP) training prior to assigning tasks where exposure might occur and at least annually and within one year of the previous training.